russmckendrick/records/content/albums/grace-6106287/index.md

 styles: ["Alternative Rock", "Folk Rock"]
 ---

-Grace is the only studio album by American singer-songwriter Jeff Buckley, released on August 23, 1994, by Columbia Records.
-The album had poor sales and received mixed reviews at the time of its release.
-However, in recent years it has dramatically risen in critical reputation.
-An extended version of the album (subtitled "Legacy Edition"), celebrating its tenth anniversary, was released on August 23, 2004, and peaked at number 44 in the UK.
+Grace is the only studio album by the American singer-songwriter Jeff Buckley, released on August 15, 1994 in Europe and on August 23, 1994 in the United States by Columbia Records.
+It was produced by Buckley and Andy Wallace.
-Grace re-entered the albums chart in Australia at number 44 for the week of January 29 to February 5, 2007, 13 years after its original release date.
-It is currently certified 8× platinum in Australia.
-The album has been cited by critics and listeners as one of the greatest albums of all time.
+After moving from Los Angeles to New York City in 1991, Buckley amassed a following through his performances at Sin-é, a cafe in the East Village, and signed a record deal in 1993.
+He recorded Grace in Bearsville Studios in Woodstock, New York, with musicians including Gary Lucas, Mick Grondahl, Michael Tighe and Matt Johnson.
+It includes versions of the jazz standard "Lilac Wine", the hymn "Corpus Christi Carol" and the 1984 Leonard Cohen song "Hallelujah".
+Grace did not meet Columbia's sales expectations, reaching number 149 on the US Billboard 200, and initially received mixed reviews.
+After Buckley's death in 1997, the popularity and critical standing of Grace grew, and it was praised by musicians including Jimmy Page, Robert Plant, Bob Dylan and David Bowie.
+By 2011, it had achieved sales of two million, and in 2016 it was certified platinum in the US.
+Rolling Stone included Grace in three of its lists of the 500 greatest albums and named Buckley's version of "Hallelujah" one of the 500 greatest songs.
+In 2014, Buckley's version of "Hallelujah" was inducted into the American Library of Congress' National Recording Registry.